ritza-co/styleguide.ritza.co/docs/writing-course/index.md

 The courses run for four weeks, and are fully remote.
 We communicate mainly in the [Ritza Slack](https://ritza.co/slack.html) and have a weekly zoom call.
 The time commitment is around 15-20 hours / week.

 There is a joining fee of $100, and some scholarship places are available.

+Apply by following the relevant links to [Writing for Coders](./writing-for-coders.md) or [Coding for Writers](./coding-for-writers.md).